nicokaiser/koa-encrypted-session/README.md

 To avoid tampering (data readout and manipulation of the client-visible cookie), session data is encrypted.

-However, as a cost, sessions can not be invalidated other than by the user.
-If this is needed, you might want to store expiration information in the session, such as use JSON Web Token or other mechanisms.
+However, as a cost, sessions can not be invalidated other than by the user, scenarios such as "log out all sessions of user" are not possible.

 ## Installation